Problem Setup

 Off-Policy Estimation (Importance Sampling)

-If data are drawn from a behavior policy :
+If data are drawn from a behavior policy , using importance sampling, we have:

 Proximal Policy Optimization (PPO)